ZDatar/zdatar_mobile/README.md

 # ZDatar Mobile App

-ZDatar Mobile is the official Flutter app for the ZDatar ecosystem, focused on privacy-preserving data collection, blockchain integration, and user monetization.
+ZDatar is the official Flutter app for the ZDatar ecosystem, focused on privacy-preserving data collection, blockchain integration, and user monetization.

 ## Project Overview